AninditaBasu/AninditaBasu/docs/tutorial-get-ia-credentials.md

 ## Prerequisites

-An `archive.org` account.
-If you don't have one, go to [https://archive.org/account/login](https://archive.org/account/login) and sign up.
+You need `archive.org` login credentials.
+If you don't have an account yet, go to [https://archive.org/account/login](https://archive.org/account/login) and sign up.

 ## Steps